Terstegge/gpio-bbb/README.md

 # gpio-bbb
-Arduino-like GPIO library using IOCTL und libgpio for the Beaglebone Black
+Arduino-like GPIO library using IOCTL and libgpio for the Beaglebone Black